Pylons/pyramid/docs/quick_tutorial/databases.rst

    .. note::

-     We aren't yet doing ``python3.3 setup.py develop`` as we are changing it later.
+     We aren't yet doing ``$VENV/bin/python setup.py develop`` as we will change it later.

 #.
 Our configuration file at ``databases/development.ini`` wires
    together some new pieces: